Holocaust Workshop and Teaching Resources

 More than ever, it is important to teach about the Holocaust to prevent atrocities from being repeated.
 Thus, the educators' workshop will empower middle and high school teachers who want to learn more about teaching the lessons of the Holocaust in their schools and will feature national and local Holocaust scholars.
 "To be exposed to Holocaust scholars working in this field and survivors who bring an immediacy to the subject is key,” says Bill Younglove, instructor and teacher supervisor at California State University, Long Beach.
 “Area teachers are no doubt the chief beneficiaries, but the community at large should consider itself fortunate to have such an ongoing program in its midst."

-Feigl will give two presentations.
-The first is a keynote presentation on Wednesday, March 19 at 7 p.m. at the Viterbo University Fine Arts Center Main Theatre and will be livestreamed on Facebook at https://www.facebook.com/viterboethics.
-This presentation is open to the public and no registration nor ticked is required.
+Our Holocaust Survivor will offer two presentations.
+The first presentation is open to the public and no registration nor ticket is required.
 All are welcome.
+This will occur on Wednesday, March 25 at 7 p.m. at the Viterbo University Fine Arts Center Main Theatre and will be livestreamed on Facebook at https://www.facebook.com/viterboethics.

 The second presentation is a school show.
-This ticket-only presentation in partnership with Arts for Young America is Thursday, March 20 at 10 a.m.
+This ticket-only presentation in partnership with Arts for Young America is Thursday, March 26 at 10 a.m.
 NOTE: Due to high demand, the Arts for Young America school show will ONLY be available to educators who enroll in Viterbo’s annual Teaching the Holocaust Workshop.
 Registration for the educators’ workshop goes live on Oct.
-1, 2024.
-AFTER registering for the workshop, please reach out to Arts for Young America to register your classroom to attend the school show.
+1, 2025 at 12:00 a.m.
+AFTER registering for the workshop, please send an email to Administrative Assistant for the College of Business, Leadership and Ethics, Kyle Swarbrick (keswarbick@viterbo.edu) with your name, school, contact information, and the number of students you would like to attend the program.
+Kyle will put your class on a list for seating at the program.
+Those who register first will have priority reserving seats for their students, not the entire grade nor district.

 Teaching Resources